Terry Nation: Survivors and Blake's 7

 Having returned to writing for Doctor Who, the BBC commissioned Nation to create a new science-fiction drama series.
 First broadcast in 1975, Survivors is the post-apocalyptic story of the last humans on Earth after the world's population has been devastated by plague.
-Although the series was well received, Nation's creative vision conflicted with that of producer Terence Dudley, and the final two seasons were produced without Nation's involvement.
+Although the series was well received, Nation's creative vision conflicted with that of producer Terence Dudley, and the final two series were produced without Nation's involvement.

-Meanwhile, screenwriter Brian Clemens claimed that he had related the concept for Survivors to Nation in the late 1960s while they were working together on the final season of The Avengers, with Clemens claiming to have registered the Survivors concept with the Writers' Guild of Great Britain in 1965; Nation denied the allegations.
+Meanwhile, screenwriter Brian Clemens claimed that he had related the concept for Survivors to Nation in the late 1960s while they were working together on the final series of The Avengers, with Clemens claiming to have registered the Survivors concept with the Writers' Guild of Great Britain in 1965; Nation denied the allegations.
 Although the case was ultimately brought before the High Court, both sides withdrew from the proceedings after their legal costs mounted.

 The production of Nation's next BBC creation, Blake's 7, experienced fewer problems.
 This series follows a group of criminals and political prisoners who are on the run from the evil "Terran Federation", piloting a stolen spaceship of unknown origin.
 Blake's 7 ran for four series from 1978 to 1981.
-Although Nation scripted the whole of the first season of Blake's 7, his creative influence subsequently declined in the following two seasons despite writing some key episodes, as script editor Chris Boucher exerted a greater influence on those seasons.
-Nation didn't write any episodes in the fourth season of Blake's 7.
-In the 1980s, Nation attempted, without success, to secure funding for a fifth season of Blake's 7.
+Although Nation scripted the whole of the first series of Blake's 7, his creative influence subsequently declined in the following two series despite writing some key episodes, as script editor Chris Boucher exerted a greater influence on those seasons.
+Nation didn't write any episodes in the fourth series of Blake's 7.
+In the 1980s, Nation attempted, without success, to secure funding for a fifth series of Blake's 7.

 During the 1970s, Nation wrote a children's novel for his daughter Rebecca (after whom he named the character of Rebec in the 1973 Doctor Who serial Planet of the Daleks) titled Rebecca's World: Journey to the Forbidden Planet, as well as a novel based on Survivors.

 United States

 In 1980, Nation moved to Los Angeles, where he developed programme ideas and worked for various production studios.
 Little of his work from this time was as successful as that of his earlier period in Britain.
-He wrote scripts for the TV series MacGyver (1985) and A Fine Romance (1989).
+He wrote scripts for the hit TV series MacGyver (1985) and A Fine Romance (1989).